Learn Japanese anytime, anywhere.

 Through this site, the learner can engage with a wider range of Japan and the Japanese language by reading articles and watching videos centering on 12 topics of their interest as themes, such as Music, Sweets, Temples and Shrines, and others.
 You can personally experience understanding and using Japanese with an A1, A2 level of proficiency.

 This is a site for learning Japanese and Japanese culture based on the JF Standard for Japanese-Language Education official Japanese course book, Marugoto: Japanese Language and Culture.
-There are two levels, Starer (A1) and Elementary 1 (A2).
+There are three levels, Starer (A1) , Elementary 1 (A2) and Elementary 2 (A2) .

 Japanese in Anime & Manga